Triceratops: Paleobiology

 Analysis of the endocranial anatomy of Triceratops suggest its sense of smell was poor compared to that of other dinosaurs.
 Its ears were attuned to low frequency sounds, given the short cochlear lengths recorded in an analysis by Sakagami et al,.
 This same study also suggests that Triceratops held its head about 45 degrees to the ground, an angle which would showcase the horns and frill most effectively that simultaneously allowed the animal to take advantage of food through grazing.
+A 2026 study of the large nasal region suggested that Triceratops likely had respiratory turbinates which contained moisture that evaporated as air was inhaled.
+This released heat and cooled the blood directed to the eyes and brain, which would otherwise overheat within their large, thick skulls.
+The study also found that in ceratopsians, the lateral nasal nerve supplied the beak rather than the maxillary nerve as in other reptiles.
+The latter's path was obstructed by the beak and nasal cavity.

 A 2022 study by Wiemann and colleagues of various dinosaur genera, including Triceratops, suggests that it had an ectothermic (cold blooded) or gigantothermic metabolism, on par with that of modern reptiles.
 This was uncovered using the spectroscopy of lipoxidation signals, which are byproducts of oxidative phosphorylation and correlate with metabolic rates.
 They suggested that such metabolisms may have been common for ornithischian dinosaurs in general, with the group evolving towards ectothermy from an ancestor with an endothermic (warm blooded) metabolism.
 An isotopic analysis study by Rooij and colleagues suggested that Triceratops was gigantothermic, if not endothermic due to its large body volume.
 The very same study conducted by Wiemann et al., revealed that Triceratops lived in environments that consisted of floodplains and inland forests.